Healthcare Fraud Defense

 Under state and federal law, the government can seize any property or assets it believes were acquired with proceeds from illegal activity.
 These forfeiture proceedings can be either criminal or civil in nature; if they are civil, they can be separate from the criminal trial of the accused and are a civil matter.
 As a result, even if you are found not guilty of committing fraud, certain assets and property, if not seized, may be forfeited by the government in a civil proceeding.

-At The Law Offices of Mark L. Horwitz, our Orlando criminal defense lawyers work with investigators and accountants to challenge criminal and civil forfeitures.
+At The Law Offices of Mark L. Horwitz, our defense lawyers work with investigators and accountants to challenge criminal and civil forfeitures.
 If contacted early on in an investigation, our attorneys can often preempt attempts on the part of the government to initiate a criminal forfeiture.

 In most cases, it all begins with a civil audit of questionable billing practices.
 This can be triggered by a variety of state or federal agencies, often in concert with private insurance industry organizations dedicated to exposing healthcare fraud: